strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 6 Dec 2025 --

+- While working out context refactor to improve readability and structure discovered the means joys of templates which allow for combining server components into a client component through the template.
+Calling menu items now has the desired suspense loading effect we had at one time and wanted to get back to.

+- Back to working on context refactor shortly.

+---

 -- 5 Dec 2025 --

 - Discovered an issue where select item button for owner order creator was failing, set conditional that appears to have rectified issue.